Visit the online registration portal for more details.

 Certificate: Participation for the entire training is required to receive the certificate.

 Contact the Minnesota Department of Agriculture Produce Safety Program at 651-539-3648 or email ProduceSafety.MDA@state.mn.us

 These events are sponsored and planned for you by:

 - Minnesota Department of Agriculture

 - Minnesota Farmers’ Market Association

 - Minnesota Institute for Sustainable Agriculture

-Funding for this statement, publication, press release, etc. was made possible, in part, by the Food and Drug Administration through grant PAR-16-137.
+Funding for these events was made possible, in part, by the Food and Drug Administration through grant PAR-16-137 and United States Department of Agriculture through a Specialty Crop Block Grant.
 The views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does any mention of trade names, commercial practices, or organization imply endorsement by the United States Government.